gmuehl/docker-symfony/README.md

 Provider refuses the mail (check msmtp.log).
 In most Cases it's a not allowed From-Email-Address.
 So make sure your Code uses the right one or make it configurable!

+## TODO

+- Make sure that the Xdebug Configuration works in a second Project :D
+- Make sure that Debugging in PhpStorm works without the Xdebug Helper in Browser
+- Add Composer to the PHP Container
+- Add Node & Yarn to the PHP Container